highcharts/highcharts/docs/dashboards/highcharts-component.md

     Dashboards.PluginHandler.addPlugin(Dashboards.HighchartsPlugin);
  ```

+### CSS
-2. From version v3.0.0, the Highcharts Component does not use [styledMode](https://api.highcharts.com/highcharts/chart.styledMode) by default, so there is no need to load the set of CSS styles to display Highcharts properly.
+From version v3.0.0, the Highcharts Component does not use [styledMode](https://api.highcharts.com/highcharts/chart.styledMode) by default, so there is no need to load the set of CSS styles to display Highcharts properly.
 Importing only Dashboards' CSS file is enough:
     ```css
     @import url("https://code.highcharts.com/dashboards/css/dashboards.css");
     ```

 You can enable the styled mode at any time by setting the `styledMode` option to `true` in your chart options and styling it according to the [Highcharts styling guide](https://www.highcharts.com/docs/chart-design-and-style/style-by-css).

+### Target cell
-3. After loading the necessary files, define a cell using a unique identifier, such as `renderTo: 'dashboard-col-0'`.
+After loading the necessary files, define a cell using a unique identifier, for example `renderTo: 'dashboard-col-0'`.

 You can find more information on creating a layout in the dashboard [here](https://www.highcharts.com/docs/dashboards/your-first-dashboard).

+### Chart options
-4. Declare all the chart options in the `chartOptions` object.
+Declare all the chart options in the `chartOptions` object.
 For the full set of available options, see the [Highcharts API](https://api.highcharts.com/highcharts/)

 ```js